 Many people with restrictive lung disease use oxygen therapy to help maintain blood oxygen levels.
 Sometimes, lung transplantation surgery is recommended in cases of severe or end-stage restrictive lung disease.

-For people with certain types of restrictive lung disease, such as pulmonary fibrosis, interstitial lung disease, idiopathic pulmonary fibrosis or pneumoconiosis, stem cell treatment is available.
-Stem cell therapy works to promote healing from within the lungs, potentially improving lung function and quality of life.
+For people with certain types of restrictive lung disease, such as pulmonary fibrosis, interstitial lung disease, idiopathic pulmonary fibrosis or pneumoconiosis, cellular therapy is available.
+Cellular therapy works to promote healing from within the lungs, potentially improving lung function and quality of life.

 Under the supervision of their doctors, some people have reduced their oxygen therapy use after treatment.
-If you or a loved one has pulmonary fibrosis, interstitial lung disease, pneumoconiosis or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+If you or a loved one has pulmonary fibrosis, interstitial lung disease, pneumoconiosis or another chronic lung disease and would like to learn more about cellular therapy options, contact us at 888-745-6697.